 - Witch hazel toner

 We call this the routine C.

 For the last day of the week, we will use one of the best facial masks to regulate oil secretion and get rid of the remaining whiteheads.
 There are many expensive facial clay masks out there, don’t waste your money.
-The brand we use is here.
+The brand we use is easy to find on Amazon here.
 This product is cheap and super super effective.
 It is hands down the best one I came across so far.

 - Face cleansing

 - Toner with witch hazel

 - Face lotion / cream (with salicylic acid)